radius-project/radius/.github/pull_request_template.md

 - [ ] An overview of proposed schema changes is included in a linked GitHub issue.
 - [ ] A design document PR is created in the [design-notes repository](https://github.com/radius-project/design-notes/), if new APIs are being introduced.
+- [ ] If applicable, design document has been reviewed and approved by Radius maintainers/approvers.
 - [ ] A PR for the [samples repository](https://github.com/radius-project/samples) is created, if existing samples are affected by the changes in this PR.
-- [ ] A PR for the [documentation repository](https://github.com/radius-project/docs) is created, if the changes in this PR affect the documentation.
+- [ ] A PR for the [documentation repository](https://github.com/radius-project/docs) is created, if the changes in this PR affect the documentation or any user facing updates are made.